 to the dinner table.
 We all bowed our heads as one of my cousins led us

+in a German prayer.
 "Komm, Herr Jesu, und sei unser Gast und segne was du uns bescheret hast.
 Amen."
 In English the translation would be "Come, Lord Jesus, and be our guest and bless what you have bestowed on us.
 Amen".
 With the dinner prayer being said, we were on our way to setting our own personal kartoffelklösse eating records.
 The contest began.
 About twenty-five minutes into the meal, my uncle, who still had no idea what was happening, asked grandma for some more kartoffelklösse.
 She got up and went to the kitchen to get them.
 When she returned, an empty platter in hand, well let’s just say that the family father figures were not real happy campers.
 The fact is that they had missed their own allotment of kartoffelklösse.
 In retrospect and considering the situation, I think their rage was very well controlled.

 Before